Visit Château de Chambord, France

 The donjon is laid out in the form of a Greek cross with four main rooms.
 This layout was previously unheard of outside religious buildings and was intended as a symbol of the sacred status of the king.
 Between the rooms is the ornate staircase, possibly designed by Leonardo da Vinci, its double helix spirals winding organically and separately up to the Great Lantern Tower, which provides a bird's-eye view of the roof with its forest of chimneys, cupolas and turrets.

-Suggested Château de Chambord itinerary
+Suggested itineraries featuring Château de Chambord

 This sample itinerary will give you an idea of what is possible when you travel in Château de Chambord, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.